allora-network/allocmd-v0/README.md

 1. Generating worker node files
 2. Genrating reputer node files
 3. Generating validator node files
-4. Funding of testnet account addresses
+4. Funding of edgenet account addresses

 for all the files generation commands, the tool will help in generation of the needed files and their respective docker files and you can spin them up as usual docker containers with docker-compose